 More mince recipes worth trying

-Hoisin Minced Pork takes mince in a completely different direction with a sticky, Asian-inspired sauce.
-It is quick and very good on rice.
+Hoisin Minced Pork takes mince in a completely different direction with a sticky savoury sauce that is especially good served over rice.

-Easy Slow Cooker Lasagne is a lovely cheats version of your favourite dinner, brown the mince then let the slow cooker do the cooking for you.
+Easy Slow Cooker Lasagne is the shortcut version of a classic.
+Brown the mince first, then let the slow cooker do the rest of the work.

 Savoury Mince